 First, I mix the flour and salt in a big mixing bowl and add the butter that I keep in the freezer.
 (I always keep some of my butter in the freezer.)
 Then I cover the bowl with a plastic film and keep it in the freezer for 10-15 minutes.
 I make sure that I use a bowl that can be put in the freezer.
 (If you are working in a cold environment, you can skip this step and start to cut the butter into the flour.)

 The cold mixing bowl helps the butter not to warm quickly and helps the work surface to be cold, which helps me a lot when I roll out the dough 😉 If you work in a cold environment, you don’t need to put the mixing bowl in the freezer.

 I create a well in the center of the flour and pour in the ice cold water.
 Then I take the flour mixture from the sides and start to mix with my pastry scraper.
 I don’t use my hands as my hands can warm the butter easily.
 So I keep working with my pastry scraper(if you have a pastry cutter definitely use it).
 I only use my hands at the end to bring the dough together which takes a little bit time.

 Later, I roll out the dough into a 10- inch (25 cm) long rectangle.
 I add more flour as needed.
 Before folding, I brush off the excess flour with a pastry brush.
 I fold the dough in three.
 I fold the bottom one-third of the dough towards the center and the top third over that.
 While I am folding, I brush off the excess flour as needed.

-Then I give the dough a quarter turn, and make the same steps at least 3 more times; roll out the dough and fold, give the dough a quarter turn… Each time the rectangles get neater.
-After my dough is ready, I wrap it in plastic film and keep in the refrigerator at least 1 hour or in the freezer 30 minutes before I use.
+After that I give the dough a quarter turn.
+Then I make the same steps at least 3 more times; rolling out the dough and folding, giving the dough a quarter turn… Each time the rectangles get neater.
+After my dough is ready, I wrap it in plastic film and keep in the refrigerator at least 1 hour or in the freezer 30 minutes before I use it.

 - 125 g (¾ cup and 2 tablespoons) all-purpose flour (dip and sweep)*